OneBusAway/onebusaway-android/TAD.md

 trip ID, the destination Stop ID, the latitude of the destination, the longitude of the destination, stop ID of the Stop before the final Stop,the latitude of the stop before the final stop, and the longitude of the stop before the last stop.
-Starting from the second line, The first column contains the time in nanoseconds since the application started, the second column contains the time in UTC, the third column contains the latitude, the fourth column contains the longitude, the fifth column contains the altitude, the sixth column contains the speed,
+Starting from the second line, the first column contains the time in nanoseconds since the application started, the second column contains the time in UTC, the third column contains the latitude, the fourth column contains the longitude, the fifth column contains the altitude, the sixth column contains the speed,